-It’s not a surprise, society has done a bang job of making many things male-centric.
-Even in this day and age, there is still a strange pressure on girls to find a man, get married, have kids (preferably boys, need to pass on that name you’ve taken!)
+It’s not a surprise, society has done a bang-up job of making many things male-centric.
+Even in this day and age, there is still a strange pressure on women to find a man, get married, have kids (preferably boys, need to pass on that name the woman has taken!)

 So it’s no surprise we subconsciously incorporate such things into our work.

 Side note: I have no issue with women who want to marry and have kids or who take their husband’s names, that is not what I am saying.
 I am saying that it is still often considered as an expectation of women, despite their individual thoughts and feelings on the matter.